 Two Months In Las Terrenas

-I think it’s time to take a break from the cold weather and spend two months in Las Terrenas.
-I rented a cozy little house in Las Terrenas Samana, located in the Dominican Republic.
-The house is situated in a secure compound with 24-hour security and is just a five-minute walk from the beach.
-Depending on where you’re going, it takes anywhere from 15 to 45 minutes to get to town.
+“It’s time to take a break from the cold weather and spend two months in Las Terrenas.
+I have rented a cozy little house in Las Terrenas Samana, located in the Dominican Republic.
+The house is within a secure compound with 24-hour security and a five-minute walk from the beach.
+Depending on your destination, getting to town takes 15 to 45 minutes.

 Laguna Dudu

-My family and I had a wonderful time when my kids and grandkid came to visit.
+My family and I had a wonderful time when my kids and grandkids visited.
 We rented a car and explored many new places, including Laguna Dudu on the northern coast of the Dominican Republic.

 This natural lake is the only place in the world where you can dive 32 meters deep, surrounded by a lush forest on the cliffs.
 The water is crystal clear and truly magical to swim in.